 For the evening, you can either take a river cruise or go on a tapas food tour or both.
 People in Seville usually eat pretty late in the evening like 08:00 pm.

 And their way of tapas is so different from what we experienced in Barcelona.
-We therefore recommend going on a tapas food tour to learn and do it the right way!
+We, therefore, recommend going on a tapas food tour to learn and do it the right way!
 We think you can combine both the cruise and a walking food tour if you prefer.

-River cruise will be for 1 hour or so and thereafter you can head to the city center, where generally most food tours begin.
+The river cruise will be for 1 hour or so and thereafter you can head to the city center, where generally most food tours begin.
 BOOK A RIVER CRUISE IN SEVILLE.

 Tapas tour will last 3+ hours and they are done in a pretty relaxed way.
 You will be walking with a local guide and hopping from one bar to another.
-The tapas meal are small portions of all kinds of Andalusian delicacies and drinks!
+The tapas meal is small portions of all kinds of Andalusian delicacies and drinks!
 So that is your dinner – we did a Tapas tour and thoroughly enjoyed it.
 Read our guide to the best tapas in Seville Spain

 Here are some tapas food tours that you might like